huangjunxin/CelerChatClient/README.md

 A toy instant messaging software (client) running on Windows.

-*In fact, this is also my network communication program design crouse assignment*
+*This is also my final assignment of the course Network communication program design*

 Current version: